rails/rails/guides/source/configuring.md

 Allows specifying the job that will be used to destroy the associated records in background.
 It defaults to `ActiveRecord::DestroyAssociationAsyncJob`.

+#### `config.active_record.destroy_association_async_batch_size`

+Allows specifying the maximum number of records that will be destroyed in a background job by the `dependent: :destroy_async` association option.
+All else equal, a lower batch size will enqueue more, shorter-running background jobs, while a higher batch size will enqueue fewer, longer-running background jobs.
+This option defaults to `nil`, which will cause all dependent records for a given association to be destroyed in the same background job.

 #### `config.active_record.queues.destroy`

 Allows specifying the Active Job queue to use for destroy jobs.
 When this option is `nil`, purge jobs are sent to the default Active Job queue (see `config.active_job.default_queue_name`).
 It defaults to `nil`.